tatonka21/bacontools/web/httpdf/README.md

 and returns the amount of free space on the filesystem the working directory is located in.

+`httpdf` accepts two optional arguments: `-port`, which is the HTTP port it will listen to (default `3000`), and `-path`, which is the path it will stat on each request (default is current working directory).

 ```
 $ pwd
 /home/user